Rafe/react-tetris/README.md

       or cancel rotate
   when the current piece is blocked at the top
-    save the game state to Game Over
+    save the game state to Game Over when the arrow key ArrowLeft, ArrowDown, ArrowRight is pressed overwrite original input
+    when key pressed repeat key after 0.15s in 0.05s interval when key released, stop the repeat key
 ```